What is a brand? There’s a ton of confusion as to what branding is? I like to simplify.

 Ok, so large-company marketing is also sometimes known as mass marketing.
-It’s used by major brands such as Coca-Cola, Google, and Apple who have massive advertising budget and a strategy about how to use that money—”brand strategy.”
+It’s used by major brands such as Coca-Cola, Google, and Apple who have massive advertising budget and a strategy about how to use that money.

 The goal of this type of advertising is to remind customers and prospects about your brand as well as the products and services you offer.

 The idea is that the more times you run ads from your brand, the more likely people are to have it at the top of their consciousness when they go to make a purchasing decision.

-This type of marketing is effective; however, it’s very expensive to successfully pull off and takes a lot of time.
-It requires extensive market research and for you to saturate various types of advertising media—TV, print, radio, and internet—on a very regular basis and over an extended period of time.
+It’s an effective brand strategy; however, it’s very expensive to successfully pull off and takes a lot of time.
+You have to saturate various types of advertising media—TV, print, radio, and internet—on a very regular basis and over an extended period of time.

-However, a major problem arises when small businesses try to imitate the likes of Coca-Cola, Samsung or Apple with this type of marketing.
+However, a major problem arises when small businesses try to imitate Coca-Cola, Samsung or Apple.
 The few times they run their ads is like a drop in the ocean.

 It’s nowhere near enough to reach the consciousness of their target audience, which is bombarded with thousands of brand messages each day.
 They get drowned out and see little or no return for their investment.